A5size/OpenPraparat/README.md

 The instructions for installing MSYS2 are omitted here.

-Once you have installed MSYS2, launch the mingw64.exe in MSYS2 and install the necessary packages using the following commands in the MSYS2 shell:
+Once you have installed MSYS2, launch the mingw64.exe in MSYS2 and install the necessary packages using the following commands:
 ```
 pacman -Sy
 pacman -Su